jimweirich/Given/README.md

 ## Example Zero

 Here's the spec that I've been playing with.
-Its gone through mulitple revisions and at least one prototype implementation.
+Its gone through mulitple revisions and several prototype implementations.
 And this is probably not the final form.

 With all that in mind, here's a specification in my imaginary
 framework: